 But another common one is your throat and is the one that crushes your voice.
 Whenever you carry stress in your neck and throat, you will speak in a higher-pitched tone (rapport seeking at best and possibly going so far as to sound nasally and annoying at worst).

-In addition, if you’re like me, you’ll notice that you’re speaking a little bit faster as well.
+In addition, if you’re like me, you’ll notice that you’re speaking faster.
 Almost struggling to get the words out, which is different than when you’re excited and passionate.
-When you’re passionate you naturally breathe a lot and can easily put power into your words.
+When you’re passionate you naturally breathe more and can easily put power into your words.
 But when you’re struggling to get the words out due to stress, however, you’ll naturally try to do it in a single breath.

-When this happens just take a moment to take a breath and Slow.
+When this happens; take a moment to take a breath and Slow.
 It.
 Down.
 It takes some getting used to at first, but slow it down and speak in a more controlled, deliberate manner.